mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 #### DUNGEON OVERVIEW

-**History:** Built 200 years ago by House Goldshore, masters of water magic.
-The estate was designed to exist underwater—showcasing their power and wealth.
-When Prince Aldric betrayed them 43 years ago, he murdered the entire family here.
-Their ghosts remain, trapped by unfinished duty: protecting the Third Component.
+**History:** Built 200 years ago by the Goldshore Keepers—a secret branch of House Goldshore charged with guarding the Second Component.
+The estate was designed to exist underwater, hidden from the world.
+When Prince Aldric discovered their secret 43 years ago, he murdered the entire Keeper branch here.
+The main House Goldshore in Goldreach never knew their cousins existed.
+The Keepers' ghosts remain, trapped by unfinished duty: protecting the Second Component.

 **Current Status:**
 - Unbound arrived 2 days ago